cronocd/ToroWork/README.md

 # ToroWork
-This program is a practice, I want to put in practice everything I know until now
+This program is a practice, I want to put in practice everything I know so far